-Position: Ministry Development Advisor
+Position: Ministry Development Advisor and Lecturer in Practical Theology

 Don trained for ministry at Ridley College under the great Leon Morris, undertook his doctoral studies at Fuller Seminary and also holds a Masters in Community Management from UTS.
 In 2007 he was made a Member of the Order of Australia for service to survivors of church related abuse and his current research interest relates to the lived experience of the families of survivors.